Skip to content

 interface string yes Egress network interface name (e.g. tun0)

-gateway string no Optional gateway IP address
+gateway string no Optional IPv4 gateway address

 {